The Lily of the Valley

-"The Lily of the Valley" ("I've Found a Friend in Jesus") is a Christian hymn written by William Charles Fry (1837–1882) in London for the Salvation Army.
+"The Lily of the Valley" ("I've Found a Friend in Jesus") is a Christian hymn written by Charles William Fry (1837–1882) in London for the Salvation Army.
 Ira D. Sankey arranged the words to the music of "The Little Old Log Cabin In The Lane" composed by Will Hays.

 History

 The Lily of the Valley is a standard gospel song which has appeared in many protestant hymnals.
 It was written by Charles W. Fry reflecting his experience with the Salvation Army.